pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 It's important to note that, when looking across
 From my understanding, some of the \"watermarking does not impact model quality\" argument stems from this fact.

-Personally I'm not totally convinced; to me it sounds a bit like you have a bunch of customers come in, each requesting a dozen bagels, and you decide at random to give each one either 0 or 24.
+Personally I'm not totally convinced; to me it sounds a bit like you have a bunch of customers come in, each requesting a dozen bagels, and you decide at random to give them either 0 or 24.
 Sure, at the end of the day you can claim you gave out a dozen bagels _on average_...

 But did each customer actually get what they were expecting?
 " %}